mindthegap-workshop/meowtain/dadjokes.md

 1. Astronomers got tired watching the moon go around the earth for 24 hours.
 They decided to call it a day.
 1. My wife told me to put the cat out.
 I didn’t know it was on fire!
 By the time I could act, it was incinerated, a harbinger of the path we all must take.
 1. I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.
+1. All these people getting emails from the Prince of Nigeria, I got one from an Egyptian Pharaoh....But it turned out to be a pyramid scheme.